delaford/game/README.md

 - [NPC](https://github.com/Navarra/game/projects/3)
   - [ ] Trading
   - [x] Walking around
-  - [x] Interaction (Talk, Examine, etc.)
+  - [x] Talking
+  - [ ] Examine
 - [Monsters](https://github.com/Navarra/game/projects/3)
   - [ ] Battle System
   - [ ] Looting
   - [ ] Spawning
 - [Networking](https://github.com/Navarra/game/projects/5)
-  - [ ] Players connect to a game world
+  - [X] Players connect to a game world
-  - [ ] Monsters/NPCs and items register on the map
+  - [X] Monsters/NPCs and items register on the map
-  - [ ] Player-vs-player interaction (Trade and talk)
+  - [ ] Minor networking tweaks / alpha-stage

-Once all of these items are checked, Navarra will be stable.
+Once all of these items are checked, Navarra will be stable. (hopefully)

 ## What's this for?

-The point of having this game on an open-source platform is to have the collaborative effort where people can suggest their ideas, code from pull-requests and overall efforts.
-Take a look at the issues to get started!

-When release beta 1.0.0 drops, players will see the ability to connect (via websockets and Node.js), fighting small monsters, gain loot and perform some small actions in a small, small world.
-The barebones.
-Oh, and having the ability to _save their data_.

-After release alpha 1.0.0, Navarra will be officially stable where players will be able to collect items in their bank, gain experience points in multiple skills and *not have their data reset possibly*. (we'll see.)

-**What about after it's officially released?** Navarra will continue to be officially developed and open-source.
-Depending on the popularity, efforts will be redistributed on how we can prioritize moving forward.
-There's lots on the backburner such as an administrative panel for admins and player mods, an API, an online site to register/create players (will most likely use Laravel here) and more.
-Those will be split up into different repositories with their own respective focus.

-The end-game is, at its core, to make a fun medieval fantasy game with the latest JavaScript harnessing the best of the web such as D3 for graphs, Vue.js, CSS Grids, and more.
-And make sure everyone is having fun while doing it.
+I've been wanting to make a Medieval-themed game for a while now with a old-school feel.
+Also, I wanted it to be multiplayer where players can connect and see each other.
+Maybe you want to train Mining and then maybe later Smithing?
+Yep.
+A neat PvE system?
+Yep.

+An open-source environment, I hope, cultivates learning, sharing and developing together the world of Navarra.
+The lore and history, much of to be written, will drive this game.

+I also hope to learn on topics such as collaboration (in an open-source world) where I develop my own DevOps skills wherein project standards are not only made but kept through the power of CI/CD.

+Lastly, this game will give me a great reason to try out `D3` and make cool data viz graphs in the `Navarra/website` section.
+You want to see cool graphs regarding your player?
+You're gonna get it.
+Or, help contribute!

 ## Notice